easyw/kicadStepUpMod/fcad_parser/sexp_parser/Readme.rst

 This module here only deals with the *prefix notation*, where the first element of an expression is expected to be an operator, which is referred to as the ``<key>`` in this module.
-The module provides a parser `SexpParser` that coverts a python list-based expression into a python object model.
+The module provides a parser `SexpParser` that converts a python list-based expression into a python object model.
 Each expression in the list-based S-Expression representation is defined as a recursive ``list`` representation in the form of ::